 The last violation is also exempted.
 Ag-2 owners can have metal containers without a permit.

 The standard customary procedure for residents to cure violations from DPP is to submit applications to DPP for building permits.
-However, according to the owner, the city recently cancelled the pending approval of his permits.
+However, according to the owner, the city DPP recently cancelled the pending approval of his permits.
 This became a Catch-22 for the owner.

 There were also extenuating circumstances, including COVID19 delay complications.
-There are obvious cultural issues.
+There are obvious cultural differences towards land use issues.
 The immigrant family from the Kingdom of Tonga also had health challenges; the young mother is now under hospice care.

 On February 8, 2022, Resolution 22-11 was heard at the County Council Executive Matters Legal Affairs (EMLA) Committee.
 Within a half hour period, Resolution 22-11 for “eminent domain” was quickly amended to “Judicial Foreclosure”.